How to Store Microgreens to Maximize Shelf Life

 Handle greens gently.

-When harvesting, don’t grab too many greens at once, as this can bruise them.
+Don’t grab too many greens at once when harvesting, as this can bruise them.

-Don’t throw them into a container; instead, place them in neat rows in the bottom and alternate the stems and leaves as they stack.
+Don’t throw them into a container; instead, place them in neat rows at the bottom and alternate the stems and leaves as they stack.

-If you need to pat them dry, do it as carefully as possible.
+If you must pat them dry, do it as carefully as possible.

 Don’t force the greens together when closing a container.